voiceflow/rcjs-examples/server/README.md

 This sample demonstrates how to use `runtime-client-js` on the backend and invoking the interaction methods in a request handler.

-To start the project, use `yarn start`
+To start the project, use `node index.js`

 ## Usage